 Protect Your Body Through Optimal Lower Gut Health

 Every year, research confirms what many GI experts already know: a strong and healthy gut prevents disease and protects the body from dangerous inflammation and immune system responses.
-Eating a diet comprised of healthy nutrients and getting plenty of exercise are the two best ways to keep your GI system intact.
+Eating a diet comprised of healthy nutrients and getting plenty of exercises are the two best ways to keep your GI system intact.
 Specifically, you can avoid eating processed foods, including meats and packaged snacks and dishes high in processed sugar and salt.

 You should also increase your intake of foods that are high in prebiotic fiber, consuming a minimum of 25 grams of fiber per day.